 The metadata provided in the original INDEX.TAB files is very limited.
 We have produced a single, expanded index file covering each LORRI and MVIC volume.

 In addition we have generated indices of enhanced geometric metadata for each calibrated LORRI and MVIC volume.
 The LORRI geometric metadata is incorporated into OPUS (Surface Geometry).
-We plan to do the same for each calibrated MVIC volume in the near future.
+We plan to incorporate the MVIC geometric metadata into OPUS in the near future.

 The information contained in the SOC Instrument Interface Control Document (ICED), and in the documents submitted for publication in Space Science Reviews (SR) in 2007, is crucial to understanding the data in this archive.
 As such, the producers of this archive have included the best possible versions of these documents in the DOCUMENT sub-directory of each volume.

 As a minimum, users of the LORRI data should review the following documents: